Nikola Mitrović

-Nikola Mitrović (Никола Митровић; born 2 January 1987) is a Serbian professional footballer who plays as a defensive midfielder for Hungarian club Budapest Honvéd.
+Nikola Mitrović (Никола Митровић; born 2 January 1987) is a Serbian former professional footballer who played as a defensive midfielder.

+During his 20-year-long journeyman career, Mitrović played 15 seasons abroad across seven countries, most notably in Hungary and Israel.

 Club career

 Early years

-In 1997, aged 10, Mitrović joined the youth system of his hometown club Napredak Kruševac.
+In 1997, Mitrović joined the youth system of his hometown club Napredak Kruševac.
 He was promoted to the senior squad in 2004.
-Over the next three seasons, Mitrović amassed over 100 competitive appearances for the side, as they were promoted to the top flight in 2007.
+Over the next three seasons, Mitrović amassed over 100 competitive appearances for the side.
+The club was administratively promoted to the top flight in July 2007.

 Partizan

 On 23 July 2007, Mitrović agreed to a three-year contract with Partizan.
 He served mainly as a backup to Brazilian defensive midfielder Juca throughout the season, making 18 appearances (league and cup), as the club won the double.
 Due to strong competition in his position, Mitrović was loaned to his parent club Napredak Kruševac in the 2008 summer transfer window.
 He was transferred to Russian club Volga Nizhny Novgorod six months later, spending the entire year there, before again returning to Napredak Kruševac in early 2010.